acplaza/acplaza/README.md

 - https://acplaza.app
 - http://acnhok4pb2e6jwy2khjollqznnkrqxpt5toaknjrqdfeqir3iqhyl6ad.onion/

-This API requires paid authorization.
+This site requires paid authorization.
 If you would like access, please [subscribe on Patreon](https://patreon.com/iomintz) for at least $5 / month.
 After you pay I will message you a token via Patreon.
-Send this token as the value of the `Authorization` header in all requests.
+Use it to log in on the web frontend, or send it as the value of the `Authorization` header in all requests.

 ## Endpoints